-Then, he went and spoke to the “Mark” and spoke with him.
+Then, he went to “Mark’s” house and spoke with him.
 Finally, he left my neighborhood.
-I'm pretty sure as angry as Spool was he probably told Mark and Tom more than he should have because he wanted to cause trouble for me.
+I’m pretty sure as angry as “Spruill” was he probably told Mark and Tom more than he should have because he wanted to cause trouble for me.

 He tried to discredit me, humiliate me, embarrass me and even went as far as to make it seem as though I had mental instabilities in my own backyard.

 He is a naive, uninformed police officer that tried to play detective.
 He doesn’t have the training to determine whether criminal activity was going on or not.
 So, he should stick to traffic lights and leave the real crimes to trained, experienced professionals.